 It derives many characteristics from parent class cement-like high adhesiveness which gives a longer lifespan to the substrate and provides additional strength to the wall.

-Sometimes it creates confusion to the architecture when it comes to providing the right finishing on a structure.
-For this, we have to go for basic details and differences between both the building materials.
+Sometimes it creates confusion in the architecture when it comes to providing the right finishing on a structure.
+For this, we have to go for basic details and differences between these two building materials.
 It will help us in finding a better option.

 Difference Between POP And Wall Putty